-Shareholder Litigation and Readability in Financial Disclosures: Evidence from a Natural Experiment
+Shareholder Litigation Risk and Readability of Corporate Financial Disclosures: Evidence from Natural Experiments

-We use a natural experiment to weigh conflicting theories on the causal impact of shareholder litigation threat on the readability of corporate financial disclosures.
-In response to a 1999 Ninth Circuit Court of Appeals ruling that caused an unexpected reduction in litigation risk, we find that consistent with a full-disclosure hypothesis, firms headquartered in the Ninth Circuit significantly improved the readability of their financial disclosures relative to control firms.
-Our results are robust to different linguistic complexity measures, matching techniques, empirical specifications, multidimensional fixed effects that control for both time-invariant and time-varying unobservable confounders, and an alternative natural experiment.
+We use a natural experiment to weigh conflicting theories on the impact of shareholder litigation risk on the readability of corporate financial disclosures.
+In response to a Ninth Circuit Court of Appeals ruling that unexpectedly reduced litigation risk, we find that firms in the Ninth Circuit significantly improved the readability of their financial disclosures relative to control firms.
+This supports the idea that litigation risk discourages firms from providing financial disclosures with greater readability.
+Our finding is robust to different linguistic complexity measures and matching techniques, fixed effects for both time-invariant and time-varying unobservable confounders, and an alternative natural experiment.

-Keywords: Securities litigation risk, Disclosure, Textual analysis, Fintech, Endogeneity
+Keywords: Shareholder litigation risk, Corporate financial disclosure, Textual analysis, Endogeneity

 JEL Classification: G32, G38, K22, K40